IsabelGP/boot-camps/python/1_lists_and_dictionaries.md

     copy        has_key     iterkeys    pop         update      viewkeys
     fromkeys    items       itervalues  popitem     values      viewvalues

-There's a nice overview of [dictionary methods at this link] (https://docs.python.org/2/library/stdtypes.html#mapping-types-dict).
+There's a nice overview of [dictionary methods at this link](https://docs.python.org/2/library/stdtypes.html#mapping-types-dict).
 One particularly useful method is the keys() function, which returns a list of all of the keys

     $ print( a.keys() )
     ['horse', 'dog', 'cat']